RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_active_active_subscription_database.md

 # Resource: rediscloud_active_active_subscription_database

-!> **WARNING:** This resource is deprecated and will be removed in the next major version.
-Switch to `rediscloud_active_active_database`
+This resource allows you to manage a database within your Redis Enterprise Cloud account.

-Creates a Database within a specified Active-Active Subscription in your Redis Enterprise Cloud Account.
+-> **Note:** This is for databases within Active-Active Subscriptions only.
+See also `rediscloud_subscription_database` (Pro) and `rediscloud_essentials_database`.

 ## Example Usage